Edicy/search-widget/README.markdown

     search_input => class that defines the seach element input. default = ".edys-search-input"
     search_form: class that defines the seach element form. default = ".edys-search",

+	default_stylesheet_enabled => deafult = true.
+Values true/false If set to false default css will not be loaded.

     popup_position => default = "auto".
 Values ("auto"/"left"/"right"/"bottom"/"top").
 Defines the popup position in regard to the search input. popup_min_margin => default = 10; Defines How close to window border popup can position itself in pixels. display_fin => default = true.
 Values (false/true).
 Defines if the little fin is shown beside search popup.
 With default design set to false if IE6 support is needed.